What is the Definition of Custody in Nevada?

 What does it mean to have sole legal custody in Nevada?
 A parent who has sole legal custody of a child is the only one who can make important decisions for the minor child in question.
 You may have valid concerns about your former partner and thus want to keep major decisions in your child’s life in your hands, choices like healthcare options, education, and religious affiliation, to name only three.
 If you have these concerns or others, sole legal custody might be the right choice for you.

 What does it mean to have sole physical custody in Nevada?
 At its simplest, sole physical custody arranges for a child or children to live with the primary custodial parent over 50% of the time.
 The percentage can be modified as to your situation.
 Unlike joint physical custody, this assigns one residence to the child that becomes the primary home, rather than moving between residences.

 primary physical custody

 Last but not least, what does it mean to have primary physical custody in Nevada?
-As in cases of joint physical custody, the court will determine the best interests of the child.
+As in cases of joint physical custody, the court will determine the best interests of the child as stated on NRS 125C.003.
 Some of the provisions that would make primary physical custody applicable would be if one parent is unable to care for a minor child a minimum of 146 days of a year for whatever reason, the child was born out of wedlock, or one parent of the child committed one or more acts of domestic violence.
 If you have had a child with a partner and are unmarried, the court may determine sole physical custody applies to your case—the NRS has multiple statutes for your situation.

 For answers to family law questions like Custody Definition and many more, reach out to the Huggins Family Law office.
 As an expert in family law, The Huggins Law Office will get you the assistance you and your family need.
 Give us a call for a free initial consultation today!
 We can be reached at (702) 387-4014, or send us an email on our contact form.